raspberrypilearning/code-a-carol/en/step_3.md

 In programming, decomposition is breaking down a problem into smaller parts and solving each part in order to solve the whole problem.

-Let's look at the first part of the popular Christmas song _Twelve Days of Christmas_:
+Let's look at the first part of the popular Christmas carol _Twelve Days of Christmas_:

 ```
 On the first day of Christmas, my true love sent to me